Scott Humphrey

 Scott Humphrey is a Canadian record producer and engineer.
-He began his music career as a keyboard player and programmer.
-He is best known for his work with multiplatinum recording artist Rob Zombie and has co-written, co-produced and mixed all of his records up to 2007's Zombie Live.
-He was also Rob Zombie's co-composer for the score to Zombie's film House of 1000 Corpses.
-Much of the production work was done at Humphrey's studio, The Chop Shop.
+Humphrey began his music career as a keyboard player and programmer.
+He is best known for his work with multiplatinum recording artist Rob Zombie and has co-written and mixed all of his albums produced under his Geffen Records contract, including the score to Zombie's debut feature film House of 1000 Corpses.
+Much of the production work was done at Humphrey's home studio, affectionately known as The Chop Shop.

 He is widely known for his keyboards, producing, engineering, mixing and remixing, and digital audio skills with Mötley Crüe, Metallica, Fuel, Methods of Mayhem, BT, Monster Magnet, Tommy Lee, Day of Fire, Powerman 5000, The Cult, Andrew WK, Spineshank, *NSYNC and many more.
 Humphrey has also co-authored and arranged songs with some of the artists he has worked with.

 According to Digidesign's chief software programmer Mark Jeffery, Humphrey conceptualized and motivated him to write Beat Detective, Batch Crossfades and Sound Replacer for the Pro Tools audio workstation platform.

 Humphrey was also the co-founder of Artist 2 Market Distribution in 2004, which offered artists an avenue of direct to retail marketing while still retaining the ownership of their original master recordings.
 A2M achieved a number 1 country single with Tracy Lawrence with the hit song "Find Out Who Your Friends Are" from 2007.
 Artist 2 Market was acquired by Rocket Science in 2009.